Economy of Prehispanic Mexico: Trade of civilizations during the middle Pre-classic

-The late Pre-classic (400 B.C. - 200 A.D.)
+The late Pre-classic (400 BC – 200 AD)

 During this period there was an increment in the construction of buildings, roads, hydraulic systems used for water storage and drainage.
-Also, the creation of chinampa’s and terraces allowed a better production of food which generated an increment in the population and the strengthening of centralized government.
+Also, the creation of chinampa's and terraces allowed a better production of food which generated an increment in the population and the strengthening of centralized government.
 Later cities were abandoned searching for other capitals such as Teotihuacán, Cholula or Cuicuilco which were richer and had a stronger centralized government.